SM2A/Compiler_and_Programming_Languages_Design_Course_Projects/README.md

 # Compiler and Programming Languages Design Course Projects
 This repository contains my Compiler and Programming Languages Design Cours Projects (Fall 2021) at University of Tehran.

+We will develop a new language called C-- in 4 phases.

+1. Phase 1 : Lexical analysis and Parser